AlexsLemonade/resources-portal/api/dev_data/test_data_readme.md

 	- a ZIRC Imported Mouse Model Organism
 	- an Imported Stone Tablet (Other)

-There are the following permission groups:
-- Admin
-- User

-The users are in the following groups:
-- PrimaryProf: Admin
-- SecondaryProf: Admin
-- PostDoc: User

 The following notifcation settings are in place:
 - PrimaryProf: all notifcations off for PrimaryLab, all notifcations on for PrimaryProfPersonalOrg
 - PostDoc: all notifications on for PrimaryLab, all notifcations except reminders on for PostDocOrg